Dodge Charger Insurance Rates

 Large Cities $2,206

-These rate differences show why all drivers should get quotes for a specific zip code, rather than relying on price averages.
+The examples above demonstrate why everyone should compare rates for a specific zip code, rather than using price averages.

 Use the form below to get customized rates for your location.